myopenmath/policies/terms-of-service.md

 b. not to use the MyOpenMath Services to:

-  i. violate any third party rights or any local, state, national, or international law or regulation;
+  i. violate any third party rights or any local, state, national, or international law or regulation.
+This would include sharing copyrighted materials that you do not have written permission to share;

   ii. transmit or create any materials that are abusive, harassing, tortious, defamatory, libelous, or invasive of another's privacy;